Standard Terms and Conditions – Effective November 2019

-(b) remove any Goods which have become an accession; and/or
+(b) remove any Goods which have become an accession.

-(c) enter upon the Customer’s premises for that purpose; and/or
+(c) enter upon the Customer’s premises for that purpose.

 (d) appoint any person to be a receiver of all or any of the Goods, accessions, processed goods or other assets the subject of the security interests created by these Terms and Conditions.